-• Domain Finalised In Development To Amend No Target Set Safe HSMR & SHMI Safe Staffing.
-This is a technically challenging chart MRSA Bacteraemia.
-This event is too rare (2 in Patient safety Medical Director C-diff to build thus taking longer.
-Need a different extract 2 years) to be meaningfully displayed in an SPC incidents, E-coli from the supplier to support this development. chart as a count.
-This measure should be NRLS Patient Patient safety Nursing has been split into Nurses and HCA.
-Looking removed and reported as an exception.
-MRSA Safety Incidents incidents to build nurse bank and agency fill rate.
-Have also screening is suggested as an alternative.
-Moderate Harm Moderate harm < created Clinicians post verse clinicians in post.
+• Domain Finalised In Development To Amend No Target Set Safe Medical Director HSMR & SHMI C-diff E-coli Patient safety incidents Moderate harm < incidents Serious incidents Safe Staffing.
+This is a technically challenging chart to build thus taking longer.
+Need a different extract from the supplier to support this development.
+MRSA Bacteraemia.
+This event is too rare (2 in 2 years) to be meaningfully displayed in an SPC chart as a count.
+This measure should be removed and reported as an exception.
+MRSA screening is suggested as an alternative.
 Serious incidents.
-Amend to incident date & Above, incidents rather than date reported to STEIS, audit data Safe Staffing Serious incidents quality - agreed with Governance, Governance are working towards completing by October 2021 available in the November / December.
-Caring Friends & Family Perfect Ward.
-This is still being rolled out across the Perfect Ward Chief Nurse Test (FFT) organisation, and in the process of gaining access to Recommended% the source data from Perfect Ward.
-This is proving and Responded% difficult and may not be able to report for several months.
+Amend to incident date rather than date reported to STEIS, audit data quality - agreed with Governance, Governance are working towards completing by October 2021 available in the November / December.
+ECOLI, Patient safety incidents, NRLS Patient Safety Incidents Moderate Harm & Above, Safe Staffing Caring Chief Nurse Friends & Family Test (FFT) Recommended% and Responded% Perfect Ward.
+This is still being rolled out across the organisation, and in the process of gaining access to the source data from Perfect Ward.
+This is proving difficult and may not be able to report for several months.
 Need Informatics support to connect data between servers.
-Responsive ED - 4 hour target 2 hour Community Response.
-This is a new national 2 hour Chief Operating and Attendances. measure recently announced in the System community Officer Cancer 62 Day.
-Oversight Framework, requiring definitions and response RTT 92% target build.
+Perfect Ward Responsive Chief Operating Officer ED - 4 hour target and Attendances Cancer 62 Day RTT 95% target 2 hour Community Response.
+This is a new national measure recently announced in the System Oversight Framework, requiring definitions and build.
 Awaiting definition from PCCT.
 Not expected before December.
-Effective Readmissions PREMS to be re-evaluated.
-PREMs.
-What is the plan to record this, as PREMs Chief Operating within 30 Days Rate SEPSIS has been built others being explored.
-Officer per 1000 Bed Days Deaths in hospital verses a place of death SDEC recorded.
-Well-Led Days lost to Pulse Survey.
-The results have not been distributed Risk Mitigations Chief People Officer & sickness for this quarter.
-We will look at what chart is Director of Turnover monthly appropriate when available.
-Governance Risk Mitigation Use of Resources Better Practice Return on Capital Employed.
-In development by Income & Expenditure Against Plan, Better Ose of Resources Detter Fractice netarn on capital Employed.
-In development by income & Expenditure Against Fian, better cumulative line charts vs plan.
+ED Attendances, 2 hour community response Effective Chief Operating Officer Readmissions within 30 Days Rate per 1000 Bed Days SDEC PREMs.
+What is the plan to record this, as others being explored.
+Emergency Readmissions, SDEC, PREMs Well-Led Chief People Officer & Director of Governance Days lost to sickness Turnover monthly Risk Mitigation Pulse Survey.
+The results have not been distributed for this quarter.
+We will look at what chart is appropriate when available.
+Days lost to sickness, Turnover, Risk Mitigations cumulative line charts vs plan.